Skip to content

 They are in shades of pink or lavender.
 However, whites, blues, reds, and burgundies are also possible.
 While the flowers may appear solid at first glance, a closer look will often reveal that darker lines run from the bloom's center to the edge of the petal.
 Many popular flowers have multiple names, and these gorgeous gems are no exception.
 Why are they called cranesbills?
 The explanation may seem hard to spot, but a look at their picturesque seed pods can be revealing.

-After Wild Geraniums bloom, they produce a charming fruit capsule.
+After they bloom, they produce a charming fruit capsule.
 It has a long, central column, which imaginative people say resembles a crane's bill.
 Five basal cells with seeds form the rest of the crane's head.
-Colorful and full of cheer, wild geraniums are fantastic additions to any garden.
+Colorful and full of cheer, they are fantastic additions to any garden.
 They work well in mass plantings and borders and attract pollinators, butterflies, and songbirds.

-Wild geraniums are not invasive and can grow well with other plants.
-They grow and spread in such a way as not to overpower other species.
+They are not invasive and can grow well with other plants.
+They grow and spread in a way that does not overpower other species.

 Wild geraniums require the application of a balanced, all-purpose fertilizer in early spring.
-Remember, do not over-fertilize.
+Remember not to over-fertilize.

 This Is How Your Plants Will Look upon Delivery